 Users can break big projects down into smaller chunks by creating “cards” for every task.
-Cards can be arranged into different columns, which can represent different phases of a project.
-As tasks get completed, cards can easily be dragged from one column to the next.
+Cards can be arranged into different columns, which represent different phases of a project.
+As tasks get completed, cards are easily transferred from one column to the next.

-- To keep track of all the articles written and submitted by different writers, she creates a Trello board with four columns: “Blog Ideas”, “Writing”, “Editing”, and “Published”.
+Jen is tasked with managing her company’s blog.
+To keep track of all the articles written and submitted by different writers, she creates a Trello board with four columns: “Blog Ideas”, “Writing”, “Editing”, and “Published”.

 Trello is free to use, though they do offer premium plans with additional features starting at $9.99 a month.

 Social media is a business game changer.
-Never before has a company had such easy access to its customers.
+Companies have never had such easy access to their customers as they do now.
 It’s an amazing opportunity, but it comes at a cost: crafting social posts and responding to comments takes a lot of time.

-But the real reason why Hootsuite makes our best productivity apps for 2019 list is because of its scheduling feature.
+But the real reason why Hootsuite makes our best productivity apps for 2021 list is because of its scheduling feature.
 Log in once, schedule every post you plan to make for the next week, month, three months (Hootsuite allows you to schedule hundreds of messages at a time), and then just monitor your accounts as the software automatically posts content at the time you specified.
 How cool is that?

-Plans start at $29 a month after a free 30 day trial.
+Hootsuite plans start at $29 a month after a free 30 day trial.

 When you’ve completed a task, take a look at the detailed report.
 Toggl crunches the numbers and shows you how your time was spent.
 You just have to analyze its findings and adjust the way you work in the future to be more productive.